OLAUS MAGNUS, CARTA MARINA (DETAIL), 1539. PUBLIC DOMAIN |

 But back to the Leeds connection.
 Daniel Leeds was an early New Jersey writer who brought English astrology to America and published astrological charts in his popular almanacs.
 This Devil legend was a warning to colonials about the dangers of living outside of the carefully controlled Puritan rules.

-Like the monsters of sea and land that appear on the edge of civilization on old maps, the Jersey Devil lived in that strange Pinelands at the edge of civilization.
+Like the monsters of sea and land that appear on the edge of civilization on old maps, the Jersey Devil lived in the strange Pinelands at the edge of civilization.

 It is one of many cryptids — strange creatures that exist beyond the reach of civilized humanity.
 They live in those not easily accessible places, at the edges and in ld maps in the spaces that were blank because they were unknown.

 I have written elsewhere about the legend of the Jersey Devil and it's a good tale to tell around a campfire, late at night, deep in the Pine Barrens.
-It New Jersey's Bigfoot, Loch Ness monster or whatever cryptid you imagine lives in your dark woods.
+It's New Jersey's Bigfoot, Loch Ness monster, or whatever cryptid you imagine lives in your dark woods.

 No comments: